tycobbb/react-native-training/a-project-setup/sections/a-brave-new-world.md

 $ rm .babelrc
 ```

-you can configure babel through your package.json, and I think it's better there. copy over .babelrc's contents, like this:
+you can configure babel through your package.json, and i think it's better there. copy over .babelrc's contents, like this:

 ```json
 {